apacheignite/documentation/odbc-driver/pdo-interoperability.md

 [block:callout]
 {
   "type": "info",
-  "title": "Note that you can't connect with PDO ODBC without properly configured DSN."
+  "title": "Note that you can't connect using PDO ODBC without properly configured DSN."
 }
 [/block]
 Once you have all these things, you can finally write some code using PDO to connect to Apache Ignite node and run some queries.